EntrixAU/VibeCodingPlaybook/enterprise-alignment.md

 - **Advocate best practices**: Promote proven patterns and prevent anti-patterns

 **CoE Structure**:
-The Centre of Excellence (CoE) should be structured to provide leadership, foster a network of champions, and drive key responsibilities across the organization:
+The Centre of Excellence (CoE) should be structured to provide leadership, foster a network of champions, and drive key responsibilities across the organisation:

 **CoE Leadership:**
 - AI Program Director